From ai-helpers

 [Philosophy statement — one line]

-## References (route table with Contents column)
+## References (route list with content descriptions)

 ## [Topic sections with declarative rules as bullet lists]